-Pressing in the pan: If the dough is sticky, put it in the fridge to chill for about 30 minutes before handling it further.
-As you press in the pan, be gentle.
-You’re just spreading it out and trying to get the top smooth.
+Texture: If the dough is sticky, put it in the fridge and chill for about 30 minutes before handling it further.

 Baking: The cookies will look a little underdone when you turn off the oven.
 Fear not, they’ll set up over the next hour.
 Don’t be tempted to keep baking them, or they’ll dry out and harden.